 Student Complaint: The basis for a student’s complaint may be that an act or situation is objectionable in the view of the student.
 High Point University provides a process for student complaints to be addressed.
 Complaints may be about any act, situation, or aspect of life at HPU.
 Complaints will be addressed by the Office of Student Life.
 Students may file a report anonymously but may limit the University’s ability to thoroughly respond.

-HPU CARE Alert: CARE Alert is a mechanism that community members may utilize to help someone who is in need.
+HPU CARE Alert: CARE Alert is a mechanism that community members may utilize to help someone who is in need or who may be exhibiting concerning behavior(s).
 This program is offered through the Office of Student Life and the Counseling Center.
 The HPU Counseling Center provides individual support and guidance to students who may be struggling with the college experience or other life challenges.